The Lincoln Academy of Illinois: Organization

-The Academy is overseen by the President, who is the incumbent governor.
+The Academy is overseen by the President, who is the incumbent governor of Illinois.
 Five other officers are elected for four-year terms by 18 Regents, who act as the board of directors.
 The chief executive officer is deemed the Chancellor.
 The Vice-Chancellor performs the duties of the Chancellor in his/her absence.
 Administrative duties are carried out by the Executive Director, finances are handled by the Treasurer, and meeting minutes are taken by the Secretary.

 The 18 Regents are elected from among the Trustees.
 There are three types of trustees: General Trustees, Academic Trustees, and Rectors.
 There are 60 General Trustees, appointed for six-year terms by the Academy President or Trustees.
 The Academic Trustees are the chief executives of degree-granting institutions in the state, plus the presidents of multi-campus four-year institutions and a representative of the Illinois Community College Board.
-There are ten Rectors, who represent each category of the award.
+The ten Rectors trustees, represent each of the ten categories in which the award is given.